Marketing Cloud, Trailhead...

 To ensure it could respond to the massive spike in demand across its food and funeral businesses, the Co-op recruited hundreds of additional colleagues and implemented new Salesforce flows and features.
 “In the space of 12 weeks, advisors handled 25,000 contacts about our vulnerable customer programme alone while social media queries increased by 700%,” commented Claire.
 “We used Salesforce to create automated responses to simpler queries, which enabled our advisors to prioritise the most vulnerable customers.
 Co-operating to create a fairer world has never been so relevant.”

 Higher customer satisfaction for a lower cost

-With Service Cloud, the customer services team can support new business initiatives, like Co-op Food Share, without the need to bring in additional resources.
+The Co-op had already proved its ability to respond quickly to change prior to the pandemic.
+For example, the customer service team leveraged Service Cloud to enable it to support the launch of Co-op Food Share, without the need to bring in additional resources.
 Since deploying Service Cloud in 2016, advisors can handle 30% more cases per hour.

 By improving visibility and efficiency, the Co-op has reduced contact centre operating costs by more than 20% over a four-year period.
 Although productivity is important, the biggest measure of success for the Co-op is customer satisfaction.
 It asks customers for feedback after every interaction with the contact centre - and the numbers speak for themselves.
 For example, the customer satisfaction rating for membership queries is an impressive 96%.